ETS-Android3/Erasmus_courses/COMPUTER GRAPHICS AND VISUALIZATION/Projects/Lab03_exam/Exam_notes.md

 * Polynomial of Lagrange
     * Most interpolation and approximation algorithm are built using the linear combination from elemental functions.
 When the elemental function is polynomial the kind of algorithm is definite from kind of polynomial.
     * Lagrange polynomials are used for polynomial interpolation
+    * Main defect is the considerable hesitations can be between neighbors points
     * The important limitation is the data set can not have multiple points with the same x value
     * Algorithm of Lagrange Interpolation